-US asks Tesla why it didn’t recall Autopilot driving system
+Tensions rise as US seeks answers from Tesla over no recall

-DETROIT (AP) — U.S. highway safety investigators want to know why Tesla didn’t file recall paperwork when it updated its Autopilot software to better identify parked emergency vehicles.
+DETROIT (AP) — U.S. safety investigators want to know why Tesla didn’t file recall documents when it updated Autopilot software to better identify parked emergency vehicles, escalating a simmering clash between the automaker and regulators.

 In a letter to Tesla, the National Highway Traffic Safety Administration told the electric car maker Tuesday that it must recall vehicles if an over-the-internet update mitigates a safety defect.